suusanp/stealth-health/m1/case_study.md

-# Smart Health Devices Privacy Impact Report
+# Smart Health Devices Privacy Impact Report: A Case Study on Fitbit

 ## Table of Contents